PekRaja/MQTT-Controlled-Smarthome/README.md

 - 12v fan powered by and external power source and controlled with a mosfet.
 (During testing we used a 9v battery as the power source)
 - Door alarm with a buzzer

-We had a Raspbery pi 3 working as a WiFi-hotspot, Mqtt broker(Mosquitto), Mysql database and website host for the end devices.
+We had a Raspbery Pi 3 working as a WiFi-hotspot, Mqtt broker(Mosquitto), Mysql database and website host for the end devices.